Honorary Members and Investitures 2024

 I always remember the Dorchester as a rather challenging place that I worked, and that was in 76 to 79 when Mosimann took over.

-It was very nice to go to the Savoy afterwards, because I worked as a commie under Trumpetto.
+It was very nice to go to the Savoy afterwards, because I worked as a commis under Trumpetto.
 And that in itself was an education.
 Again there was a lot of transition and change that happened in our industry.
 And, of course, Savoy was a place which was set in its classic cuisine as the pinnacle really.

 I'd forgotten what it was like until I came back.
 It was a very, very busy place.
 And so, it took me a long time to get on the top of the job and for a long time, I thought they choose the wrong man for the job anyway, because I felt, I couldn't really run a kitchen of 120 chefs, but I got into the job and I enjoyed myself there enormously.